-The same basic recipe can be adjusted by drizzling some with melted chocolate or dust others with icing sugar.
-This recipe makes approx 30 cakes.
+The same basic recipe can be adjusted by drizzling some with melted chocolate or as I’ve done here, add fresh chopped pistachios or lemon zest and fresh thyme.

-2. Melt the remaining butter gently in a small saucepan, then leave to cool slightly while you prepare other ingredients.
+- Melt the remaining butter and the honey gently in a small saucepan, then leave to cool slightly while you prepare other ingredients.

-6. Spoon the mixture into the prepared tins and bake in the preheated oven for 8-10 minutes until golden brown.
+- Spoon the mixture into the prepared tins, filling each mould approx two-thirds of the way.
+Bake in the preheated oven for 8-10 minutes until risen and golden brown.